What is Halal ? Understanding Halal Food, Meat, and Chicken :

 “Halal” is an Arabic word that signifies “permissible” or “lawful.”
 It refers to food and beverages that are deemed acceptable by Islamic standards in the context of Islamic dietary regulations.
 The Quran, the sacred book of Islam, and the Hadith (sayings and deeds of the Prophet Muhammad, Peace Be Upon Him) both contain halal standards.
-These rules give Muslims a foundation for moral food and lifestyle decisions.
+Muslims can make moral eating and lifestyle decisions based on these guidelines.

 What is Halal Food?

 The method of slaughtering animals for meat must adhere to specific guidelines.
-This includes invoking the name of Allah (God) before the slaughter, ensuring the animal is alive at the time of slaughter, and using a sharp knife to swiftly sever the major blood vessels in the neck.
+This entails calling upon Allah (God) before slaughter, making sure the animal is still alive when it is slaughtered, and swiftly severing the animal’s large blood veins in the neck with a sharp knife.

 The treatment of animals and the conditions in which they are raised and slaughtered are important factors in determining the halal status of meat and poultry.